leocornus/easy-git/docs/wp-gitweb/Pagination-for-Log-Views-Design-Story.rst

 **Page Loading Workflow**

 - Initially the page just load necessary JavaScript with no logs.
+- The status row in **tfoot** will display a log summary: loaded xxx of total xxx commits.
 - **load more** will show progressing icon.
 - Once the page DOM is ready, JavaScript start to execute.
 - JavaScript to read the page number, starts from 0